sundgenomics/sundgenomics.github.io/README.md

     Due to building testing, there will be no access to our Genomics Platform on the following dates:
     - Tuesday Nov 25th from 4:30pm
-    - Wednesday Dec 3rd from 2:00pm
+    - Thursday Dec 4th from 2:00pm
     - Tuesday Dec 9th from 2:00pm

     Closure during the Holiday Season (Dec 22th to Jan 2nd).